sparkbox/standard/design/design-file_organization.md

 Within the **UI Design** (and **Brand Design**) folders, files are named with a consistent pattern so that it is easy to know which is most current while still maintaining a project’s history.
 A new version of a file is added whenever there is a milestone in the project.
 For example, if the design direction changes, after a demo, etc.

-The goal is to no longer use an “Archive” tab within Sketch and instead use files to show the archived state.
+The goal is to no longer use an **Archive** tab within Sketch and instead use files to show the archived state.
 This allows us to use clean symbols and have smaller working files while still keeping a historical view of the project.

 Whoever is working on a particular file adds their initials at the end so that multiple designers can be working on the same project without overwriting each other.